iltlo/Snake/README.md

 ![demo_4](demo/demo_4.png)

 ## Games Rules
-- Player uses arrow keys or WASD to control the snake.
+- Keys:
+    - Arrow / WASD: Menu bar navigation, snake movement control
+    - Enter: Select menu option
+    - Spacebar: Pause
 - Snake should move only inside the yellow border and search for food (red apple).
 - Once the food was eaten, the snake body grows one unit in length.
-- Pressing spacebar can pause the game.
 - Game ends if the snake crashes with itself or to the wall.
 - Try to control the snake to eat as many apples as possible!